 The City of Springfield’s Municipal Seperate Storm Sewer System (MS4) permit requires the City to implement a program to monitor and control pollutants in stormwater discharges from industrial and high risk facilities.
 City inspectors regularly inspect facilities covered under state operating permits for motor vehicle salvage, metal fabrication, concrete manufacturing, chemical production and a variety of other industrial activities.
 If you are a permitted facility and are interested in ways that you can improve your site, you can request a compliance assistance visit.
-Please contact Sarah Davis at 417-380-2817 or via email at email@example.com.
+Please contact Sarah Davis at 417-380-2817 or via email at [email protected]ieldmo.gov.

 Learn how Low Impact Development (LID) can improve your site's stormwater runoff.

 Yard Ethic Business: Make Nature Work For You

 Common pollutants associated with industrial activity include total suspended solids (TSS), heavy metals, oil/grease, and pH.
 These pollutants can be minimized through implementation of Best Management Practices (BMPs).

 BMP OptionsBMPs may be structural or non-structural in nature.
 You can improve the appearance of your facility and reduce potential for pollution by implementing the BMPs listed below:

 - Let the grass grow!
 Mow less often to allow vegetation to grow taller, making it more efficient in stormwater capture and pollutant removal.

 - Sweep paved surfaces to remove sediment.
 Sediment often binds to a variety of chemicals and metals and carries these pollutants downstream during rain events.

 - Monitor equipment and vehicles for leaks/spills.
 Use drip pans and oil dry to capture leaking fluids.